The Importance of Drafting Transport Contracts for Legal Security

 Liability Allocation for Damage or Delay

-One of the most critical sections of the contract is the allocation of liability in the event of damage, loss, or delay.
+One of the most critical sections of the contract is the allocation of liability for damage, loss, or delay.
 The contract must specify the conditions under which the carrier is liable for compensation and establish a liability cap.
 Furthermore, strict deadlines for notifying claims and the specific documents required to support a claim must be explicitly stated.
 The absence of such clauses commonly leads to prolonged disputes.

 The Role of Insurance in Drafting Transport Contracts